 A team boss who lied to him.
 Christian Horner criticised him in “Drive to Survive” and released him just 10 days after saying to the press that he was committed to him.
 We’d seen this story before.
 Danill Kyvat, Carlos Sainz and Daniel Ricciardo were all direct or indirect victims of Red Bull building around Max Verstappen.
 Gasly was just another cog in the wheel they could manipulate to suit their needs.

-And that’s the beauty of a man who’s career to date has been straight out of Hollywood.
+And that’s the beauty of a man whose career to date has been straight out of Hollywood.
 Pierre has been exceptional ever since returning.
-Six points finishes in the 2nd half of 2019, including that incredible 2nd at Brazil last year when Pierre out dragged Lewis Hamilton over the line, ending the myth about Honda as a manufacturer.
-He single-handedly keeping Toro Rosso 6th in the Championship for vital extra funding.
+Six points finishes in the 2nd half of 2019, including that incredible 2nd at Brazil last year when Pierre out-dragged Lewis Hamilton over the line, ending the myth about Honda as a manufacturer.
+He single-handedly kept Toro Rosso 6th in the Championship for vital extra funding.
 He called it: “The best day of his life.”
 Hard to blame him.

 2020 has had its form continue, punching well above his weight in a midfield car and earning praise.
 Martin Brundle at Belgium just a week ago called him “One of the drivers of the season”.
 And he was absolutely right.
 He finished 8th that day, just after his house had been robbed, and some dickheads pretended to flout his gear on eBay.

 I’ve got one more number for you.
 Fifty-five.
 That’s the number of race starts Pierre Gasly has had in F1.
 That’s just it, 55.
 It already feels like he’s had a career three times longer.
 The ups and downs.
 The politics, the trauma, and the comebacks.
 We’ve had guys do 15 seasons in F1 and their careers weren’t ever as dramatic.
 I woke up this morning still thinking I was on a movie set and Ron Howard was filming “Rush 2”.
 It’s nothing short of ridiculous.